 IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS.
 MEET EXCEPTIONAL PEOPLE.
 LEARN TO LEAD.
 FIND YOUR PASSION.
 BE A GLOBAL SCHOLAR!

-- And of course, exploring beautiful Washington D.C. in the summertime!
-Last year we visited the Smithsonian Museums and Kennedy Center, went to a Nationals Game, and checked out fireworks on the National Mall!
+- Exploring beautiful Washington, D.C. in the summertime!
+Last year we visited the Smithsonian museums and Kennedy Center, went to a Washington Nationals game, and checked out fireworks on the National Mall!

-Global Scholar is the only summer program on global issues that offers a robust mix of both seminars and skillbuilding workshops; we believe that students shouldn’t just get informed, they should get activated to build a better world.
+Global Scholar is the only summer program on global issues that offers a robust mix of both seminars and skillbuilding; we believe that students shouldn’t just get informed, they should get activated to build a better world.

 - Confidence leading groups

 Our graduates have gone on to do amazing things.
 A 2011 Scholar is now the President of the Sophomore Class at Columbia University.
 A 2012 Scholar is now the Coordinator of the AIDemocracy network (our parent organization), while also attending a joint BA/MD honors program at Brooklyn College.
 Another is launching a version of Global Scholar in her home country of Ghana, and several others have embarked on prestigious gap year or language programs before college.
 And many of our graduates have stayed involved with us following the conclusion of the program; we’re particularly proud of that fact, given the focus of this program is to inspire action on the long-term!

 - “Global Scholar was a great way for me to learn more about global issues while simultaneously learning how to reach out and help to fix [challenges] in my community.”

 - “Global Scholar far exceeded my expectations!
 I learned so much, and had fun doing it.
 I definitely feel more equipped to tackle global issues.”

 - “At Global Scholar, you can learn how normal people, the foundation of democracy and great movements in history, can change our world for the better.”